CCU's Network and Computing Policy

 ITS is responsible for securing the University's network and computing systems in a reasonable and economically feasible manner against unauthorized access and/or abuse, while making information technology resources accessible for authorized and legitimate users.
 Information technology resources are defined as computer systems, networks, data and information resources including software, data, files and all associated content regardless of the form or the location, as well as computers, devices and telephones.
 These policies apply to all electronic records of the University, regardless of their form or location.
 All users of University information technology resources are required to adhere to these policies.

 SECTION I: GENERAL COMPUTING POLICY

-A. All computer systems that are the property of Coastal Carolina University and/or the State of South Carolina should be used for University-related business.
+A. All computer systems that are the property of Coastal Carolina University and/or the state of South Carolina should be used only for University-related business.

 B. Any unauthorized, deliberate action that violates posted policy, damages or disrupts a computing system, alters its normal performance, or causes it to malfunction is prohibited regardless of system location or time duration.

 C. Only software approved/relevant to the user’s University-related duties should be installed on a computer system.
 A list of ITS-supported/approved software is available on the ITS website.